rajan2133/Zomato-Bengaluru-Restaurant-Analysis/README.md

 The analysis provides valuable insights into the restaurant landscape in Bengaluru, highlighting factors that influence customer preferences and restaurant success.
 These insights can help restaurant owners make data-driven decisions to enhance their offerings and improve customer satisfaction.

 ### Dashboard Home Page
-The dashbord of this project can be found in the Dashboard.zip file.
+Please not that, the dashbord of this project can be found in the Dashboard.zip file.
 ![image](https://github.com/rajan2133/Zomato-Bengaluru-Restaurant-Analysis/assets/125083834/4e11a0e0-8df8-4fff-8c01-b68d536704bd)